Cabinet of Hrvoje Šarinić

-The Fourth Government of the Republic of Croatia (Četvrta Vlada Republike Hrvatske) was the Croatian Government cabinet led by Prime Minister Hrvoje Šarinić.
+Fourth Government of the Republic of Croatia (Četvrta Vlada Republike Hrvatske) was the Croatian Government cabinet led by Prime Minister Hrvoje Šarinić.
 It was announced on 12 August 1992 after the 1992 Croatian parliamentary election.
 It was the 4th cabinet of Croatia, formed by the ruling Croatian Democratic Union, and was reconstructed on 3 April 1993.

 List of ministers and portfolios

 The periods in the table fall outside the cabinet's term when the minister listed served in the preceding or the subsequent cabinets.